-One of the purposes of the guidance is for the Scottish Ministers to give guidance to Licensing Boards on the effect of the complex areas of, and interactions between, the legislative provisions.
+One of its purposes is for the Scottish Ministers to give guidance to Licensing Boards on the effect of the complex areas of, and interactions between, the legislative provisions.

-The first guidance has not been substantially amended since it was issued to Licensing Boards.
+The first has not been substantially amended since it was issued to Licensing Boards.

-The Scottish Government is committed to updating it, aiming for the guidance to reflect the range of associated primary and secondary legislation enacted since it was issued and for it to provide clarity for Licensing Boards.
+The Scottish Government is committed to updating it, aiming to reflect the range of associated primary and secondary legislation enacted since it was issued and for it to provide clarity for Licensing Boards.